bk-cs/rtr/get_fileinfo/README.md

 ## DESCRIPTION
-Check for a file and return file information
+Check for a file and return information about it

 ## PARAMETER File
 Path of the file (Required)